-- First, developing new housing in the community requires identifying buildings or land on which to site projects.
-Viable properties are difficult to secure both because of a lack of available sites within city limits and lack of community support, which can slow or halt the development process.
-This limits opportunities to expand some permanent housing and shelter options. - Second, adding new services, interventions, or programs operated by local nonprofit service providers will require additional administrative and operational capacity, which will take time to build.
-HSH must also expand its administrative capacity to successfully plan, procure, execute, and manage a significantly expanded number of contracts to provide additional shelter and housing options, in addition to managing the associated site leasing, development, and rehab activities. - Third, while additional prevention resources represent a critical intervention that may reduce the number of people losing their housing and entering the homeless response system, most instances of new homelessness will not be prevented. - Finally, with new households experiencing homelessness annually, unless additional resources are continually invested to expand the capacity of shelter and housing providers, modeling indicates that unsheltered homelessness is likely to increase again after the initial 3-year timeframe.
+within city limits and lack of community support, which can slow or halt the development process.
+This limits opportunities to expand some permanent housing and shelter options.

+- Second, adding new services, interventions, or programs operated by local nonprofit service providers will require additional administrative and operational capacity, which will take time to build.
+HSH must also expand its administrative capacity to successfully plan, procure, execute, and manage a significantly expanded number of contracts to provide additional shelter and housing options, in addition to the associated site leasing, development, and rehab projects. - Third, while additional prevention resources represent a critical intervention that may reduce the number of people losing their housing and entering the homeless response system, most instances of new homelessness will not be prevented. - Finally, with new households experiencing homelessness annually, unless additional resources are continually invested to expand the capacity of shelter and housing providers, modeling indicates that unsheltered homelessness is likely to increase again after the initial 3-year timeframe.
 Current estimates reveal that for every homeless household in San Francisco that accesses permanent housing through the homelessness response system, four new households become homeless4.
-The continued housing needs of the people experiencing homelessness that are still residing in shelters at the end of the three years would also need to be addressed.
+The housing needs of people in shelters at the end of the three years would also still need to be addressed.